 Once your little one is in the chair, place a towel around their shoulders and use a hair clip to secure it.
 If your toddler sees the towel as a deal-breaker, put on an old T-shirt instead.

-Use the spray bottle to wet or dampen your child’s hair.
-You could also wash and shampoo their hair before, but I think it’s better to bathe them afterward.
-Then it’s even easier to get all the loose hair off their body.
+Use the spray bottle to dampen your child’s hair.
+You could also wash and shampoo their hair before the trim, but I find it easier to bathe them afterward.
+Then it’s easier to get all the loose hair off their body.

 3. Start with Small Snips

-Comb the hair and focus on small sections at a time, smoothing down the hair first, so it is straight.
+Comb the hair and focus on small sections at a time, smoothing down the hair first to make it straight.

-Keep going — take small sections and trim.
-Take care to note how much hair you’re cutting off, so it ends up all the same length.
+Continue to take small sections and trim.
+Note how much hair you cut off so it ends up all the same length.

 4. Be Prepared for Another Round

-It might not be a one-time thing.
+The first haircut might not be a one-time thing.
 I had to do a few touches the next day when I first cut my daughter’s hair.
-And that’s totally fine — we’re moms, not stylists (source).
+And that’s totally fine — we’re moms, not stylists (1).

 Be mindful of the scissors you use, especially if they are barber shears, as these are extremely sharp.
 If your child is old enough to understand, keep reminding them to sit still, and tell them where you’re going to cut next.

 Now that we know what we need to prepare our child for the first cut, we need some inspiration.
 What style should you choose?
-It’s a hard question to answer.
+This can be a tricky question to answer.

 Let’s take a look at some trendy toddler haircuts: